kohler/hotcrp/devel/manual/oauth.md

 back to HotCRP via the `redirect_uri`.
 HotCRP contacts the provider’s `token_uri` with the provided parameters via an HTTP `POST` request with `application/x-www-form-urlencoded` content.
-HotCRP then validates the returned JWT and uses its included `email` to authenticate the user.
+HotCRP then validates the returned JWT and uses its `email` to authenticate the user.

 Many steps in this process might go wrong.
 HotCRP uses its own code to validate the JWT; this might break.
 HotCRP does not support encrypted tokens.